haaris272k/Rapid-inputs/README.md

 # Rapid-inputs
-An interesting CLI-based game where a player has to guess the name of the place before the timer goes off.
+An interesting game where a player has to guess the name of the place before the timer goes off.

 # RULES #